Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation: Numerical exposition of the NFFT accelerated UOT and MMD

 Table~\ref{Tab:Accuracy_analysis2} comprises the results of our accuracy analysis.
 From the results, it is evident that our proposed algorithm provides machine accuracy as promised.
-We skip the precise results for the sake of brevity.
-Although, we would like to emphasize that our proposed algorithm is capable of withstanding from smooth to rough nature of problems provided by DOTmark datasets.
+For the sake of brevity, we skip the precise results and instead present the average residual.
+Although, we would like to emphasize that our proposed algorithm is capable of withstanding from smooth to rough nature of problems provided by DOTmark datasets. \begin{remark}[Regularization parameter $λ$] In this experiment above we observe stable computation of NFFT-accelerated regularized UOT using Algorithm~\ref{alg:logSinkhornFFT_UOT} across the range of $λ ∈ (0, 200]$.
+As mentioned earlier, this threshold for $λ$ is adequate in achieving the approximate optimal solution within machine accuracy. \end{remark} \begin{remark}[New initialization of Sinkhorn's algorithm] The UOT experiments employ the regularized UOT upper bound ($c^*$) as the initialization factor $γ^{(0)} = c^*⋅\one_{ñ}$ for Algorithm~\ref{alg:logSinkhornFFT_UOT}, deviating from the conventional choice of $γ^{(0)} = \zero_{ñ}$.
+This departure resulted in a discernible enhancement, indicating a slight improvement over the standard selection.
+However, a recent study by \citet{IntSinkhorn} has examined the initialization factor of Sinkhorn’s algorithm, presents promising results.
+Notably, their approach involves data-dependent initializers, distinguishing it from our methodology. \end{remark}